Constitution of the Polish People's Republic: Legislative organ

-Executive branch
+Executive organ

 Executive power was held by the Council of Ministers and the Council of State.
 The Council of State replaced the previous Polish head of the state, the President of Poland (which terminated the presidency of Bolesław Bierut).

 Article 29 provided that Council of State members were elected at the first session of the Sejm for the term of the Sejm (established at four years by Article 28).
 The council was composed of members of the Sejm; they were usually chosen from the dominant Polish United Workers' Party, although occasionally other deputies were chosen.
 The council acted as the head of state (in practice the body was represented by the Chairman of the Council of State).
 Article 30 of the constitution set out the authority of the Council of State, including representing the Polish People's Republic in foreign relations and in ratification of international treaties.
 The council also voted in matters related to the military.
 It granted citizenship and could invoke pardon.
 The council not only had legislative initiative under Article 25, but could issue administrative decrees under Article 31.
 However, those decrees had to be confirmed by the Sejm in its next session.
 The council also defined the interpretation of laws, which in many countries is reserved to the judiciary.